Wizard of Africa to drop new EP, ‘The Truth’

 READ ALSO: US says ‘deeply troubled’ by reports of violence, irregularities in Uganda poll

-Speaking further, Wizard of Africa explained why he chose to release the EP during the Covid-19 second wave.
-“I’m doing this now because the world needs recreation.
+Speaking further, Wizza of Africa explained why he chose to release the EP during the Covid-19 second wave.
+“I’m doing this now because the world needs liberation.
 God comes when the world is in problem.
 God sends His people to heal the world.
 You need to listen to the truth.
-You need to recreate yourself and be prepared and that’s why I keep dropping the message because my song is a message.
+You need to librate yourself and be prepared and that’s why I keep dropping the message because my song is a message.
 It doesn’t have a time frame”, he stated.

 Adding, he explained why there were no collaborations or features on the EP.
 “No, no collaborations or features on the EP.
 We tried to, but I and my management decided not to, so we can concentrate on ourselves for now”, he said.

-Wizard of Africa who is known to be a preacher of love seized the opportunity to correct the notion that he is a lover boy.
-He noted, “No I’m not a lover boy.
+Wizza of Africa who is known to be a preacher of love seized the opportunity to correct the notion that he is LOVE.
+He noted, I am love.
 Being a preacher of love means that I’m spiritual, that I understand who God really is, I know God is love.”